Ros-Lehtinen was the representative for Florida’s 27th congressional district and was a Republican. She served from 2013 to 2018.

 Read our 2018 Report Card for Ros-Lehtinen.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Ros-Lehtinen is shown as a purple triangle. (analysis methodology)
+Ros-Lehtinen is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2018 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - H.R.
 5030 (113th): To designate the facility of the United States Postal Service located at 13500 SW 250 Street in Princeton, Florida, as the “Corporal Christian A. Guzman Rivera Post …